 What is a Proxy Vote?

 A Proxy Vote is a delegation of voting authority to a representative on behalf of the original vote-holder.
 The party who receives the authority to vote is known as the Proxy and the original vote-holder is known as the Principal.
-The concept is important in financial markets and particularly with public companies as it allows groups of shareholders to amass great influence by pooling their votes together.
+The concept is important in financial markets and particularly with public companies as it allows groups of shareholders to amass greater influence by pooling their votes together.

 Reasons for Proxy Vote in a Financial Context